serverless/enterprise/docs/overview.md

 The Serverless Platform currently contains three product areas:

+### Serverless Framework

-**Serverless Framework:**  The serverless application framework.
+The serverless application framework.
 Use it to build, deploy and update serverless applications across vendors.

+### Serverless Dashboard

-**Serverless Dashboard:**  The serverless operations console.
+The serverless operations console.
 Monitor, collaborate and secure your serverless applications.

+### Event Gateway

-**Event Gateway:**  The serverless integration infrastructure.
+The serverless integration infrastructure.
 Connect your serverless applications and functions to your existing workloads and services.

 Out-of-the box, the Serverless Platform features a hosted version of the Serverless Dashboard and a hosted version of the Event Gateway, all of which are run and operated by us, Serverless Inc.